yochie/yochie.github.io/_portfolio/Believe.md

 ![Full game](assets/img/portfolio/believe/gifs/loss_of_lift.gif){: width="100%" }

 ##### Wind
-The wind direction (displayed bottom right) modulates the speed decay that occurs while pitchng upwards.
-This allows the player to raise their altitude much easier while aligned with the wind.
+The wind direction (displayed bottom right) modulates the speed decay that occurs while pitching upwards.
+This allows the player to rise while aligned with the wind.
 {: style="text-align: justify;"}